Love to the Grave: Reception

 "It was an immediate success, and remains to date one of the most read and cherished Amharic novels.
 In 1969 he won the Haylä Səlasse I Prize for Amharic Literature."

 The novel is one of the most famous in Ethiopia.
 It is particularly popular among those individuals who lived through the Derg regime of the 1970s and 1980s, during which it was once narrated on the radio by Wegayehu Nigatu.
 A music video titled "Mar Eske Twauf" by award-winning Ethiopian music star Teddy Afro, based on the novel, has been released on YouTube.

 TV adaptation

 The Ethiopian Broadcasting Corporation (EBC) adapted the novel to television series on 11 September 2024 which was directed by Sewmehon Yismaw and produced by Sew Mehon Productions.
-With the budget of 41,427,600 birr, its production began around 2023, consisting of four seasons and forty eight episodes and stars Mehari Molla, Mekdes Degaderege, Gizachew Aderaw, Hiruy Demelash and Etsegenet Aseged as lead roles.
+With the budget of 41,427,600 birr, its production began around 2023, consisting of four seasons and forty eight episodes.
+The series stars Mehari Molla, Mekdes Degaderege, Gizachew Aderaw, Hiruy Demelash and Etsegenet Aseged as lead roles.